neuza-paranhos/beautiful-jekyll/aboutme.md

 Colin Brayton is a São Paulo, Brazil based translator, editor and journalist,  hailing originally from Brooklyn, New York by way of Berkeley, California.

-Colin has a master's degree in Comparative Literature from Berkeley in Medieval literature and completed doctoral coursework in Romance Philology.
+Colin has a master's degree in Comparative Literature from Berkeley in Medieval literature and also completed a ton doctoral coursework in Romance Philology while teaching lit to freshmen.

 This was before getting a life, moving to New York, and going to work as a journeyman copy editor.

 Among many gigs, I -- back to the first person -- worked as copy chief of an Internet economy publication -- this was pre-9/11 -- and as managing editor and interim chief a securities industry weekly.

-Lots of fascinating stories on enterprise Linux on a massive scale.
+Lots of fascinating stories on the early days of enterprise Linux on a massive scale.

+And so on.

+Remarkably, some of my Blogger blogs from those days are still live.
+[The Confessions of a Blind Tangerine](http://blindtangerine.blogspot.com.br/).
+[The Red Actor](http://blindtangerine.blogspot.com.br/).
+And [The Hairy Eyeball](https://web.archive.org/web/*/http://hairyeyeball.net) is in The Wayback Machine, dating from May 2002.

+But I still need to find where I blogged Nine-Eleven.

 [What a long strange trip it's been](https://www.youtube.com/watch?v=pafY6sZt0FE)